CS3219-AY2324S1/ay2324s1-course-assessment-g58/README.md

 Note that user-service requires a Supabase database and question-service requires a MongoDB database.
 The respective `README.md` should aid you in creating your own databases.

-Also, the ai-service requires your own OpenAi key and email-service requires an SMTP_PASSWORD to run locally.
+Also, the ai-service requires your own OpenAI key and email-service requires an SMTP_PASSWORD to run locally.
 For ease of testing, do so on peerprep.ryanchuahj.com

 ## Finishing Development